willdurand/willdurand.github.io/_posts/2012-11-06-testing-capistrano-recipes-for-dummies.md

 ---
 layout: post
-title: Testing Capistrano Recipes For Dummies
+title: Testing Capistrano recipes for dummies
 location: Clermont-Fd Area, France
+updates:
+  - date: 2022-04-18
+    content: I proofread this article and fixed some links.
 ---

-A couple months ago, I [took the lead of capifony](2012-06-22-capifony-the-cool-capistrano-recipes-for-symfony-applications), a set of [Capistrano](https://github.com/capistrano/capistrano) recipes for [Symfony2](http://symfony.com) projects.
-I tried to revamp the project, and one of my goals was to add tests.
-This article sums up my work on that topic.
+A couple months ago, I [took the lead of capifony][post-capifony], a set of [Capistrano][] recipes for [Symfony](http://symfony.com) projects.
+I tried to revamp the project and one of my goals was to add tests.
+This article presents my work on that topic.

 ## Making your recipe testable